karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live UI: row order, final-frame flush, waiting glyph; alignment + header styling; tests added.
-Next: cancellation/key handling.
+When updated: 2025-09-22 (UTC) — Live UI: two‑space alignment; TTY key handler (q/Q) + SIGINT cancellation; ProcessSupervisor TERM→KILL; skip archive on cancel; tests added.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->